invigorator96/NounMWP/README.md

 ## Licence

+- The lincence for this project is only for the `model/` and `solver/`.
+Not for the dataset.

 - raw data from [TUNiB](https://github.com/tunib-ai/KMWP) is Licenced under [CC-BY-NC-SA 4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.ko)
   - Note: we have relabeled subset of TUNib dataset ourselves.